Yingshiyu/PSK-FSK-QAM-Performance-simulation/README.md

 It contains the relationship between Probability of Symbol Error(Ps) and Signal-noise-rate(Eb/N0).

-fun4qam.m, fun16qam.m and fun16psk.m are the function file.
-plot_fun.m is a main function,run this file can plot the curves.
+In the 'PSK and QAM'file,fun4qam.m, fun16qam.m and fun16psk.m are the function file. run plot_fun.m can plot the curves.

 funfsk.m contains 2-FSK, 4-FSK, 8-FSK and 16-FSK,and this file is independent.